Maintenance, testing and repair of electrical machines

 Because prevention beats downtime

 Preventive maintenance is the secret to avoiding unplanned downtime.
 It allows you to do all your repairs and maintenance before breakdowns even happen.
-Sensors installed in industrial doors or electrical machinery regularly send status data that, once analysed, can help to identify and prevent impending equipment failures.
+Sensors installed in electrical machinery regularly send status data that, once analysed, can help to identify and prevent impending equipment failures.

 Customers can access the data in the Blumenbecker maintenance portal and analyse it from different perspectives at any time.
 If problems start to manifest themselves, appropriate action can be taken in time to prevent a breakdown or extended system downtime.